 “The Church.
 Christ’s Body...”

 Dave Peel arrived in the Radio Priest’s study to find Fr.
 Coughlin in contemplation of the fish tank.
-The aquarium was placed beside a lectern with griffin’s-claw feet and backlit with shades of rippling indigo.
 A small turtle floated on its back.

 Fr.
 Coughlin pulled a kerchief from his cassock’s voluminous sleeve.
 He dabbed at his eyes and vocalized, warming up for the broadcast.
 “Bom-bom-bom-bom-bom-bom-bom...” he ran a scale up and down at whole-tone intervals, his voice cracking at the upper and nether reaches of its range.
 From the flexible reality of the fish tank, his face—rippled, bloated and rubicund, more a buccaneer than a priest of Rome—stared out from behind a clump of seaweed.
 Lips curled back over his front teeth, he growled into his reflection, “Arrgh!”